 The Design Age Institute is the UK’s national strategic unit for design and the healthy ageing economy, bringing together designers, businesses, researchers and communities to help address the challenges and opportunities of an ageing society.

 research presentations and publications

-A selection of recent papers and publications by Design Museum employees.
+A selection of papers and publications by Design Museum's past and present employees.

 Keynote speech at a one-day symposium organised by the Institute of Latin American Studies, May 2016.
 Focusing on marginal urban spaces in Latin America, this conference looks at creative interventions and solutions to the problems encountered in them, and on creative representations of their inhabitants.

 Design Objects and the Museum brings together leading design historians, curators and educators to consider the place of contemporary design objects within museums.
 The Design Museum has contributed two chapters to this volume: